Vyral/victoria-velazquez/_posts/2019-04-25-welcome-to-our-new-video-blog.md

 **Through these video messages, we plan to bring you helpful, bite-sized content on the real estate topics that matter most to you.** Of course, we’re always open to hearing your thoughts and questions, so feel free to reach out if there are any topics you’d like for us to talk about in a future message.

 As always, if you have any other questions or would like more information, please give us a call or send us an email.
-We’re here for you and your real estate needs, and we look forward to providing you with more value than ever with this new video series.&nbsp;
+We’re here for you and your real estate needs, and we look forward to providing you with more value than ever with this new video series.